Renesas-EMEV2/Documentation/Bootloader.md

 Preparing a "bootable" SD card
 ------------------------------

-Booting from SD card is normally meant for firmware updates, but we could also make the system start the Android on the SD card itself, by properly partitioning and preparing it to be bootable, for faster test cycles during development stages.
+Booting up from the SD card is an operation normally only meant to trigger a firmware update.

+Alternatively, we could also make the system start the Android on the SD card itself, by properly partitioning and preparing it to be bootable, e.g. for faster test cycles during development stages.

 The following approach could be used: